How to Play Golf Card Game

 On your turn, you can draw from either:

-• The draw pile (face-down cards)
+• The draw pile (face-down cards—hidden cards you haven't seen)

 Drawing from the Draw Pile